localz/spotz-sdk-android/README.md

             </intent-filter>
         </receiver>

-    3.3.This receiver only required if you integrated Spotz platform with 3rd party system.The receiver will be invoked when reply is received from 3rd party system.
+    3.3.This receiver is only required if you integrated Spotz platform with 3rd party system.The receiver will be invoked when a reply is received from 3rd party system.
 See section "Integration with 3rd party systems" below:

         <receiver android:name="com.foo.app.receivers.OnIntegrationRespondedBroadcastReceiver" android:exported="false">
             <intent-filter>